shiraji/KotlinConf2017/talk.md

 There are so many options for these test data.
 For instance, when you want to use runtime dependencies, add comment WITH_RUNTIME at top of the both data files.
 And I imagine lots of people want to ask "is there document???"
 Well, there is text files named AbstractInspectionTest and KotlinLightCodeInsightFixtureTestCase.
 It's written in Kotlin!

+Yea, we have done all TODO.

+Now, what?
+Sending PR.

+Commit size should be 1 or 2, Commit comment should include "Issue number Fixed".
+As I said before, JetBrains guys only watch YouTrack, not github.
+So, I recommend you to do is comment the pull request URL to the issue.
+If no one assign as a reviewer to the pull request within a few business days, Ask them at Slack.

+Since JetBrains engineers are so busy, wait.
+Don't push them check the pull request again and again.
+Just wait.

+After they review the pull request, they will eventually, merge the commit into the master branch.

+If your pull request merge, your name will be listed Kotlin blog like this.
+The name come from GitHub profile.
+Change whatever you want them list.

+Yes, that's it for my talk.
+Well, now you guys are ready to become External contributor!!!

+Any questions?